+The following table describes the five external device pins associated with sleep.
 See the XBee 3 RF Module Hardware Reference Manual for the pinout of your device.

-Pin name Pin number Description DTR /SLEEP RQ Micro pin 9/SMT pin 10 For SM = 1 , high puts the device to sleep and low wakes it up.
-For SM = 5 , a high to low transition wakes the device up for ST time.
-The device ignores a low to high transition in SM = 5 .
-SPI_SSEL Micro pin 14/SMT pin 15 This pin operates the same as SLEEP_RQ when D8 is 0 .
-CTS Micro pin 24/SMT pin 25 If D7 = 1 , high indicates that the device is asleep and low indicates that it is awake and ready to receive serial data.
-ON SLEEP Micro pin 25/SMT pin 26 Low indicates that the device is asleep and high indicates that it is awake and ready to receive serial data.
+Description DTR/SLEEP RQ For $SM = 1$, high puts the device to sleep and low wakes it up.
+For $SM = 5$, a high to low transition wakes the device until the pin transitions back to a high state.
+SPI_SSEL Alternative SLEEP_RQ line for devices operating in SPI.
+See Low power operation for further information.

+Description CTS If $D7 = 1$, high indicates that the device is asleep and low indicates that it is awake and ready to receive serial data.
+ON_SLEEP Low indicates that the device is asleep and high indicates that it is awake.